 Dos & Don’ts for skin care before playing Holi:

 What needs to be done?

-- Apply a liberal amount of moisturizer on your skin head to toe properly before you start playing with colors.
-This will create a barrier between your skin and the color & will also help to remove the color more easily.
+- Apply a liberal amount of moisturizer on your skin head to toe properly before you start playing with colours.
+This will create a barrier between your skin and the colour & will also help to remove the colour more easily.
 Petroleum Jelly or Coconut Oil is a good option.

 - Protection yourself from the sun by applying sunscreen lotion on all the exposed body parts liberally.

 - Protect your lips with a lip balm with SPF.

 - Trimming your nails short and covering them with nail paint or oil can protect them from getting coloured with stubborn Holi colours later.